gfting/anon-feedback-slackbot/README.md

 ## Deployment

 There are a couple of options for deployment–I used [Zeit Now](https://zeit.co/dashboard) for ease of rapid deployment.

-If using it, then deploy your bot utilizing `now --prod` in your terminal.
+-   If using it, then deploy your bot utilizing `now --prod` in your terminal.
 Use the resulting URL with `/action` afterwards for your slash command url.
+-   In order to export the environment variables for Zeit Now, you must follow the syntax `now secrets add <secret-name> <secret-value>`.
+Here, you should therefore say `now secrets add SLACK_WEBHOOK <your_webhook_url_here>`.
+For more documentation on secrets, refer to [their article on severless functions here](https://zeit.co/docs/v2/serverless-functions/env-and-secrets).

 # Future Steps

 -   [ ] Integrate OAuth process for other organizations to adopt
 -   [ ] Link up with interesting web interface; integrate with VandyHacks documentation systems and Notion if they come out with an API
+-   [ ] OAuth for other organizations
+-   [ ] Install button for homepage